ConstanceBeguier/ConstanceBeguier/README.md

-- 👋 Hi, I’m @ConstanceBeguier
+Hi, I’m @ConstanceBeguier.

-- 👀 I’m interested in cryptography and more specifically SMC, ZK, FHE
-- 🌱 I’m currently learning Web3 ecosystem
+I love applying the latest advances in cryptography (SMC, HE, DP, ZKP) to real world use cases.